KesseNones/EcksDee-Programming-Language/README.md

 Integer 2025
 ```

-Not only can the count of arguments can be checked via this method,
+Not only can the count of arguments be checked via this method,
 but so can the type.

 Example: